ASPCA Pet Insurance Review 2022: The Best Coverage for Your Furry Friend

 There are two major negatives to consider with ASPCA pet insurance.
 First, you must purchase a policy within 14 days of your pet’s arrival at home.
 For example, if you adopt a new dog or cat on June 3, 2017, you will have to purchase an ASPCA plan no later than June 17th or risk being denied coverage for that animal.
 A total of 20 companies offer pet insurance in America today; only 6 require such a short purchase window as ASPCA.
 This is extremely inconvenient and can be a deal-breaker for many people who want to make sure their pets are covered before they take them home.

-Second, ASPCA doesn’t cover pre-existing conditions—meaning it won’t pay out any claims related to issues your pet had prior to getting insured by ASPCA.
+Second, ASPCA doesn’t cover pre-existing conditions—meaning it won’t pay out any claims related to issues your pet had before getting insured by ASPCA.

 ASPCA offers top-notch pet insurance coverage at a great price.
 If you’re looking to insure your pet, they should be your first stop!

 Our one small complaint with ASPCA is that they do not offer dental or vision coverage.
 You can add dental and vision care as a rider, but we found many other companies are more generous in their base plans than ASPCA.